Before you start, learn about the programs

 At the end of your registration, you need to complete wind-up activities.
 Wind-up activities are standard business practices as per your individual partnership deed and your state registration as a Limited Partnership.

-Partnerships may request revocation at any time before their ESVCLP or VCLP expires.
-The department will also contact partnerships as they reach the end of the 15 year limit.
+The department will also contact partnerships as they reach the end of the 15/20 year limit.

-There's legislation, external links, detailed guides and more you’ll need to use during your time as a partnership, some of these which are relevant to all partnerships include:
+There's legislation, external links, detailed guides and more you’ll need to use during your time as a partnership.
+Some of these which are relevant to all partnerships include:

 See the program pages for guidelines and more resources on each partnership type: